 - Water pollution due to nitrogen release.

 Fertilizers are input into food production as fertilizers price rises.

 - Higher food prices.

-- Lead to a search for substitute to fertilizers.
+- Lead to a search for substitutes for fertilizers.

-I would like to express my sincere gratitude towards my economics teacher Ms Kanika Marwaha for her vital support, guidance and encouraged without which this project would not come forth from my side she helped me in completing the project by giving ideas, thoughts and made, this project easy and accurate as well as informative.
+I would like to express my sincere gratitude towards my economics teacher Ms. Kanika Marwaha for her vital support, guidance, and encouragement without which this project would not come forth from my side she helped me in completing the project by giving me ideas, thoughts, and made, this project easy and accurate as well as informative.
 I wish to thank my parents for their undivided support and interest without which I would be unable to complete my project.

 This is to certify that MANSI SINGH of class 12-C has completed her project file under my supervision.
 She has taken proper care and sincerity in the completion of this project.
 I certify that this project is up to my expectations and as per the CBSE guidelines